electron/electron/docs/api/browser-window.md

     this below.
   * `titleBarStyle` String - The style of window title bar.
 See more about this below.
+  * `thickFrame` Boolean - Use `WS_THICKFRAME` style for frameless windows on Windows, which adds standard window frame.
+Setting it to `false` will remove window shadow and window animations.
+Default is `true`.
   * `webPreferences` Object - Settings of web page's features.
 See more about this below.